fani-lab/SEERa/Readme.md

 Our framework has six major layers: Data Access Layer (DAL), Topic Modeling Layer (TML), User Modeling Layer (UML), Graph Embedding Layer (GEL), and Community Prediction Layer (CPL).
-The application layer, which is described in Section 3, is the last layer to show how our method improves the performance of an application. [[1]](#1)
+The application layer, is the last layer to show how our method improves the performance of an application.

 ![image info](fig1.png "T")